 See the Assessment section of the Intellectual Disability evidence map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

 Assessment for individuals with ID involves multiple professionals due to the varying and far-reaching needs across developmental domains.
-Team models may be multidisciplinary, interdisciplinary, or transdisciplinary (see collaboration and teaming).
+Team models may be multidisciplinary, interdisciplinary, or transdisciplinary (see ASHA’s resource on collaboration and teaming).

-The particular collaborative team model that is selected depends on the needs of the individual with ID.
-Team members determine strengths and limitations in adaptive functioning and collaboratively determine the levels of supports needed across conceptual, social, and practical domains.
+Team members determine strengths and limitations in adaptive functioning and collaboratively determine the levels of support needed across conceptual, social, and practical domains.

-The role of SLPs and audiologists is to assess the individuals speech, language, and hearing skills.
-Assessments are sensitive to cultural and linguistic diversity and address components within the ICF (WHO, 2001) framework, including body structures/functions, activities/participation, and contextual factors.
-Findings from the communication and hearing assessments should be analyzed in the context of findings from other professionals (e.g., psychologist) for whom an ID diagnosis is within their purview.
+Sensitivity to cultural and linguistic variables is necessary when selecting formal and informal assessment measures.
+Assessments address components within the International Classification of Functioning, Disability and Health (WHO, 2001) framework, including body structures/functions, activities/participation, and contextual factors.
+Findings from the communication and hearing assessments are analyzed in the context of findings from other professionals who assess and/or treat ID (e.g., psychologists).

 Both formal and informal assessment approaches can be used.
-Formal testing may be required if diagnosis or eligibility have yet to be determined for a child at risk for, or suspected of, a DD.
-Informal testing may be most useful to determine the childs achievement of specific developmental milestones.
-See assessment tools, techniques, and data sources that may be used in a comprehensive communication assessment.
-Dynamic assessment may be used to identify nonsymbolic and symbolic communication behaviors and to evaluate individual learning potential (Pea, 1996; Snell, 2002).
+Formal testing may be required if diagnosis or eligibility has yet to be determined.
+Informal testing may be useful to determine the individual’s achievement of developmental milestones.
+See ASHA’s resource on assessment tools, techniques, and data sources for items that may be used in a comprehensive communication assessment.
+Dynamic assessment may be used to identify nonsymbolic and symbolic communication behaviors and to evaluate individual learning potential (Snell, 2002).

-The comprehensive assessment may include the following, depending on the age and functioning of an individual with ID and his or her needs:
+A comprehensive assessment may include the following, depending on the age and functioning of individuals with ID and their needs: